lycheeyd/SC2002-Object-Orientated-Programming-Project/README.md

 ## Preconditions
-Before using the application, note that 3 `.csv` files are required to be in the same working directory as your `.jar` files after compilation.
+Before using the application, note that 3 `.csv` files are required to be in the same working directory as your `.jar` or `.class` files after compilation.
 See [Usage](#Usage) for details of compilation.

 1. There is only one user accessing the system at a given time
 2. We expect users to remove or redirect staff and menu items out of the closed branch as the compulsory and minimum requirement of this application.
 Closing a branch without removing its staff and menu items will result in boot up error when the Application is next-run.